mclevey/CV/cv_mclevey.md

 ## Peer Reviewed Journal Articles and Chapters in Edited Volumes

+\ind John McLevey and Ryan Deschamps.
+"The Sociology of Public Policy Formation and Implementation."
+In *The SAGE Handbook of Political Sociology*, edited by William Outhwaite and Stephen Turner.

 \ind Allyson Stokes and John McLevey (equal authors).
 2016.
 "From Porter to Bourdieu: The Evolving Specialty Structure of English Canadian Sociology, 1966- 2014." *Canadian Review of Sociology / Revue canadienne de sociologie*.

 \ind John McLevey, Allyson Stokes, and Amelia Howard.
 "Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology."
 Forthcoming from Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
 Oxford: Oxford University Press.